 If a student is suspected of drug or alcohol use, whether during the school day or at any of our school-sponsored activities, on or off campus, Overlake personnel follow the Showing Concern Policy guidelines.

 We will take the student aside, away from other students, and carefully describe the behavior we have witnessed.
 We ask the student if they are under the influence of drugs or alcohol, and we carefully evaluate their reaction.
 At this point we may return the student to class or to the school activity.
 However, if we have ANY suspicion or concern, we contact an administrator and report our contact with this student.
 The administrator, if he/she determines the concern to be significant, will call the parents and ask that they help us assess the situation.
 If it is determined that the student has been using drugs or alcohol, we will begin to follow our Drug and Alcohol Policy.

 Any application of this Showing Concern Policy must be reported immediately to school administrators.
-If parents have questions about these actions, they should contact the Dean of Students.
+If parents have questions about these actions, they should contact the Assistant Upper School Head

 Outside of School

-Occasionally information comes to the attention of the Dean of Students about events or parties off campus where drugs and or alcohol were present.
+Occasionally information comes to the attention of the Assistant Upper School Head about events or parties off campus where drugs and or alcohol were present.
 Although this is not a disciplinary matter, it is our practice to inform the parents of information that we deem credible.
 (See Parent Collaboration Agreement Below)

 Parent Collaboration Agreement